 Bill Briggs, ski mountaineering pioneer, quoted in the ski film “Steep”

-Clearly, the wanderlust was already there.
-But the skier in me never left.
-Sure, I no longer log 80 to 100 days a season like I used to, but I’ve found a way to merge my two passions: skiing and travel.
+Eventually, my wanderlust took the driver’s seat, but the skier in me never fully gave up the wheel.
+I may not log 80 to 100 days a season like I used to, but I’ve found a way to merge my two passions: skiing and travel.

-Now, as I prepare for a ski trip to Kashmir (one that not everyone will understand or support) I find myself thinking about those quotes again.
+Now, as I prepare for this ski trip to Kashmir, a journey that not everyone will understand or support, I find myself returning to those old quotes.

 📍 Where Is Kashmir, and Why Ski Gulmarg, India?